 I also have extensive experience representing major energy companies in environmental defense work as well as product manufacturers in asbestos and MTBE related toxic tort defense work.

-I see increasing interest in the resolution of what would be otherwise expensive and contentious litigation through early mediation and other forms of alternative dispute resolution.
+I see enormous interest in the resolution of what would be otherwise expensive and contentious litigation through early mediation and other forms of alternative dispute resolution.
 I have long been an advocate for early mediation and have been successful in achieving effective results for my clients.

 Fordham University School of Law, J.D.